Robo-Chef/Modular-Pi-Server/docs/LAN_ONLY_STACK_PLAN.md

    - **Password Policy:** Requirement for one universal password across services → must be enforced via `.env` injection/automation.
    - **Static IP Reliance:** Setup depends on Pi remaining fixed at `192.168.1.XXX`.
 4. **Security & Maintenance**
-   - **Firewall Gap:** No nftables/UFW yet → containers on host mode are exposed to LAN.
    - **Update Risk:** No rollback plan for Docker updates → downtime possible.
    - **Backup Limitation:** Only SD card backups; no external target (NAS/cloud/SSD).
    - **Recovery Complexity:** Rebuilds are manual; no automated restore pipeline.